aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/imageorprintoptions/_index.md

 **Remarks**

-The default value is 96.
+<para>The default value is 96.</para> <para>Setting [HorizontalResolution](../horizontalresolution/) and [HorizontalResolution](../horizontalresolution/) effects the width and height of the output image in pixels.</para>

 ### getVerticalResolution() {#getVerticalResolution--}

 Gets or sets the vertical resolution for generated images, in dots per inch.
-Applies generating image method except Emf format image.

 ```javascript
 getVerticalResolution() : number;